alancybershield-spec/Alan-Cybersecurity-Portfolio/README.md

 (Multiple Windows Logon Failures) is triggered when Wazuh correlates a rapid sequence of failed login attempts within a short time window.
 This confirms that again, the SIEM correctly aggregated individual 4625 events into a single brute‑force alert.

+## Windows Endpoint Telemetry Validation Using Sysmon & PowerShell.png
+This screenshot captures part of my cybersecurity home lab where I validate Windows telemetry before forwarding it to Wazuh SIEM.
+Using PowerShell, I queried the Sysmon Operational log to inspect recent security‑relevant events such as process creation, DNS queries, registry modifications, file creation, and network connections.
+This step ensures Sysmon is correctly installed, configured, and generating high‑fidelity data needed for threat detection and SOC analysis.